You’ve probably heard a lot about the importance of setting goals in your business. But do you understand how to set goals in your business?

-General areas where I’d like to see improvement: Client acquisition, increased revenue, retaining clients for longer, and increasing qualified leads through my website.
+General areas where I’d like to see improvement: Marketing strategies, increased revenue, client retention, and increasing qualified leads through my website.

-Now it’s time to actually set specific goals in each of these areas, ensuring they’re each in alignment with my mission.
+Now it’s time to actually set specific goals in each of these areas, ensuring they’re each in alignment with your mission.

 Specific – Be as specific as possible identifying as many of the “who’s, what’s and when’s” as possible